Yousif-FJ/makeSandwich/README.md

 The app use MS SQL server database.
 Other databases could be used but this one was chosen because the developer is familiar with it.

 The database is only used for storing users in the system.

-### How to try the system
-Ensure latest version of docker desktop is installed and running then run docker compose commands:

-`docker-compose up -d`

-- access the frontend on http://localhost:12346/
-    - Email : admin@localhost, password: admin123
-- access backend swagger API page on http://localhost:12345/
-- access RabbitMQ management page on http://localhost:15672/#/
-    - user: guest, password: guest
-- access SQL server using Server Management Studio on localhost (default port 1433)
-    - user: sa, password: localHostPassword123

-The apps have some basic logging which can be accessed on docker logs.

 ### Architecture